 Before applying any finishes or⁤ coatings, it is important ⁢to ⁤allow the new plywood to⁣ acclimate to the⁢ surrounding environment for at least 48 hours. ⁣This will⁣ help prevent any potential⁢ warping or buckling of the wood.
 Once ⁢the acclimation period is complete, you ⁤can proceed ⁤with the following steps to apply protective finishes ⁤and coatings:

-Read Also: How to repair a garage roof?
+Read Also: How to repair aluminum roof?

 1. Clean the surface: Begin by thoroughly cleaning ⁣the plywood surface to remove any dirt, dust, or debris. ⁣Use a mild detergent and water⁣ solution to gently scrub the plywood, ensuring that you reach⁣ every corner and groove.
 Rinse with clean ⁣water and ⁢allow ⁢it to dry completely before proceeding to the⁤ next step.